arniber21/arniber21/README.md

 - 👋 Hi, I’m Arnab Ghosh

-I'm an incoming Math/CS student at Cornell University.
-Here is where you'll find the projects that I am working on and some projects that I have completed before.
+I'm a freshman at Cornell University, studying Math/CS.
+Here is where you'll find the projects that I am working on.

-Feel free to contact me at arnabghosh819@gmail.com :)
+Feel free to contact me at arnabcare21@gmail.com :)